walbourn/contentexporter/ReadMe.txt

 Ensure the environment variable FBX_SDK is set to point to the Autodesk FBX SDK (such as "C:\Program Files\Autodesk\FBX\FbxSdk\2017.0.1")

-Open the ContentExporter_2013.sln or ContentExporter_2015.sln file from Visual Studio.
+Open the ContentExporter_201?.sln from Visual Studio.

 Build the solution